-In the last five years, Jkap has won Champs twice and came runner up twice.
-His only Champs to not appear in a Grand Final was during Ghosts, where he came sixth.
-As one of only three players to win multiple World Championships, Jkap has cemented himself as one of the greatest players of all time.
+In the last five years, Jkap has won Champs twice and came runner-up twice.
+His only Champs to not appear in a Grand Final was during Ghosts, where he came sixth, and World War II in which he also came 5-6th.
+As one of only five players to win multiple World Championships, Jkap has cemented himself as one of the greatest players of all time.

 3. Seth “Scump” Abner

 Scump is arguably Call of Duty’s most popular player.
 He has a vibrant personality that resonates with just about anyone, as evidenced by his YouTube subscriber and Twitter follower count, both of which are in excess of two million.

 This isn’t all Scump has to offer, however.
 If this list were based on raw gunskill, he would be very comfortably at the top of the list.
 He has maintained a positive KD ratio at every event he’s attended in the last six years and is the last person you want to come up against in a gunfight.

 He is a World Champion and has won the second highest amount of championships, behind only current teammate Ian “Crimsix” Porter.
 A disappointing WWII season is now firmly in the past and, putting rumours of retirement behind him, Scump looks set to be as dominant as ever during Black Ops 4.